Mark N. Katz

-Mark N. Katz (born November 11, 1954) is a professor of government and politics at George Mason University Schar School of Policy and Government in Fairfax, Virginia, United States, and a nonresident senior fellow at the Atlantic Council in Washington, DC.
-He researches and teaches classes about Russian politics and foreign policy, revolution, and the "War on Terror."
+Mark N. Katz (born November 11, 1954) is a professor emeritus of government and politics at George Mason University Schar School of Policy and Government in Fairfax, Virginia, United States, and a nonresident senior fellow at the Atlantic Council in Washington, DC.
+He researches and teaches classes about Russian politics and foreign policy, revolution, and the "war on terror".

 Early life

 Mark Norman Katz was born in Riverside, California, on November 11, 1954.
 He is the son of Norman Nathan Katz and Eithne Dolores Dorney.
 After attending primary and secondary school in Riverside, he earned a B.A. in international relations at the University of California, Riverside in June 1976.
 He then earned an M.A. in international relations from the Johns Hopkins University School of Advanced International Studies in May 1978, and a Ph.D. in political science from the Massachusetts Institute of Technology in February 1982.

 Professional life

 Katz held pre-doctoral fellowships from the Institute for the Study of World Politics, the Earhart Foundation, and the Brookings Institution.
 A revised version of his Ph.D. dissertation became his first book: The Third World in Soviet Military Thought.